Benefit payments during a temporary absence from home

 - A person on remand is entitled to receive Housing Benefit for up to 52 weeks from the date on which the absence started

-- However, if they are then convicted, they will fall under the 13-week rule
+- If they are then convicted, they will fall under the 13-week rule

-If the person claiming has a partner who normally lives in the property with them, we may ask them to claim Housing Benefit in their own right during the period of absence as they can be counted as being liable to pay rent while the person claiming is away.
+If the person claiming has a partner, we may ask the partner to claim benefit during the period of absence.
+They can be counted as being liable to pay rent while the person claiming is away.

 You must tell us immediately if you are held on remand, released, or convicted.